UnlockNYC/unlock-nyc-web/src/rights-recorder.md

       broker and landlord involved.
 In just 1-2 business days, we'll send you a copy of your report for your records.
     image: 'https://public-unlock.nyc3.digitaloceanspaces.com/Image 3.png'
+    alt: 'yellow illustration, icon of an open file full of documents'
   - title: Take action!
     text: >-
       When your report is ready, you get to decide where to send it.
 It's all